gpolaert/agileek.github.io/_posts/2014-07-23-jekyll-and-docker.md

 This was painless for me, as someone else already had a jekyll correctly installed and working in a docker environment.

 Thanks [Graham Christensen][grahamc]!

+## Update 2015-09-08
+I now use the official docker image, and I made a Makefile that you can reuse :

+{% gist MichaelBitard/88d922d0615bcf78b720 jekyll.Makefile %}

+There are 2 commands:

+- `test` will serve on port 4000 with drafts enabled
+- `deploy` will build everything, commit it on master for gh-pages, waiting for you to push

 [jekyll]:    http://jekyllrb.com
 [docker]:    https://www.docker.com/